 Are Spontaneous Escapes bookings flexible?

 Unfortunately not.
 Spontaneous Escapes redemptions cannot usually be changed or refunded.
-As such, make sure you are firm in your travel plans before booking.
+As such, make sure you firm up your travel plans before booking.

 How do I book a Spontaneous Escapes trip with KrisFlyer miles?